ayaalshouha/planet-peace/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2.

+## Overview
+A responsive Angular-based website offering a variety of plant products, showcasing advanced Angular features.
+It integrates APIs to render and display diverse plant types using a shared service and Angular's HttpClient module.
+The project leverages RxJS for event-based programming and operators to enhance interactivity and responsiveness.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.